sarahpyfrom/PLAIDOH/README.md

         -p filename for CHIA-pet data

         -r filename for RBP file
-           --RBP Optional selection to pick a specific cell line variable from the RBP list
+           --RBP Optional selection to pick a specific RBP variable from the RBP list
 ```